Parise scores 20th goal, Wild beat Blue Jackets 2-1

 Panarin scored on a wrister from the left circle at 3:07 of the second period.
 Dubnyk was screened by Nick Foligno on the shot.

-NOTES: Columbus had only six shots in the third period. … Parise has scored 20 goals in nine of 14 NHL seasons. .
+NOTES: : Newcomers Aberg and Victor Rask assisted on Parise’s goal, their first points with the Wild since being traded earlier in the week from Anaheim and Carolina, respectively. .
+Columbus had only six shots in the third period. … Parise has scored 20 goals in nine of 14 NHL seasons. .
 The Wild improved to 13-2-1 when leading after two. .
 Rask’s introduction to the home crowd was a bit anticlimactic.
 He served a two-minute penalty when Minnesota was whistled for too many men on the ice at 2:20 of the first period.

 UP NEXT: